NASA-JSC-Robotics/phoebe_bridgeback/phoebe_safety/README.md

-# Phoebe Bridgeback Safety Manager Simulation Test as of 4/24/2025
+# Phoebe Bridgeback Safety Manager Node Test

 ## Info:
 This package is for the Phoebe safety manager node: pb_safety_light_manager.py.
-It subscribes to the estop topic and publishes the safety state based on whether the estop is active or not.
-(This node will be developed further to include input from controller manager and vcan status).
+It takes info from the estop and controller manager, and publishes a safety state and light color based on the whether the estop/controllers are active.
+(This node will be developed further to include input from vcan status).

 There is a mock estop node that will act as the estop.
-Also, if you are running the "simulation" (without Arduino plugged in) - there's also a mock lights node that acts as the lights.

 The following is instructions to test the current rendition of the safety manager node with the mock estop.